jetsonhacks/buildJetsonXavierKernel/README.md

 The copyImage.sh script copies the Image to the current device.
 If you are building the kernel on an external device, for example a SSD, you will probably want to copy the Image file over to the eMMC in the eMMC's /boot directory.
 The Jetson will usually try to boot from the eMMC before switching to a different device.
 Study the boot sequence of the Jetson to properly understand which Image file is being used.

+### Kernel notes
+Here are some helpful notes for applying a new kernel for an AGX Xavier from @fmolinelli : https://github.com/jetsonhacks/buildJetsonXavierKernel/issues/9#issuecomment-943567344
+Thank you Flavio!

 ## Release Notes

 ### September, 2021